araobp/unity-excavator/README.md

 I have applied IK to bucket positioning: Euler angles at the boom joint and the arm joint are caluculated based on Cosine Theorem.

-I attached Rigidbody and colliders to the excavator with Gravity enabled.
+I attached Rigidbody and Colliders to the excavator with Gravity enabled.

 ## Working with point cloud